granttnarg/deploy-fruit-classification-api/README.md

-# Fast API Fruit Classifier - Resnet 18 ML
+# FastAPI Fruit Classifier - ResNet 18 ML

-A simple ML API that classifies fresh vs rotten fruits (apples, bananas, oranges).
+A production-ready ML API that classifies fresh vs rotten fruits (apples, bananas, oranges) using a fine-tuned ResNet-18 model.
+The API is built with FastAPI and includes rate limiting, authentication, and comprehensive documentation.

 ## Setup